-What makes an attorney a “good divorce lawyer”?
 Think about all the lawyers you’ve seen on TV or in movies.

-- Of course, there’s Atticus Finch from “To Kill a Mockingbird”.
+- Of course, there’s Atticus Finch from To Kill a Mockingbird.

-- Maybe your parents or grandparents liked to watch “Matlock”,
+- Maybe your parents or grandparents liked to watch Matlock.

-- or enjoyed Paul Newman in “The Verdict”
+- There’s Paul Newman in The Verdict.

-- and Jimmy Stewart in “Anatomy of a Murder”.
+- Jimmy Stewart in Anatomy of a Murder.

-- Did you grow up watching “Law and Order”,
+- Did you grow up watching Law and Order?

 - Do you like to watch Suits?
 Harvey Specter is fierce.

-- Tom Cruise was enthralling in “A Few Good Men”
+- Tom Cruise was enthralling in A Few Good Men.

-Really, we could rattle off the names of fictional attorneys from movies, television and John Grisham novels for hours.
+We could rattle off the names of fictional attorneys from movies, television and John Grisham novels for hours.
 We’re lawyers and many of these characters inspired us to join this profession.
-When we think about it though, hardly any of these iconic characters were divorce lawyers.
-Even the buffoons like Dan Fielding from “Night Court” and “Franklin and Bash” were prosecutors or criminal defense attorneys.
+When we think about it, though, hardly any of these iconic characters were divorce lawyers.
+Even the buffoons like Dan Fielding from Night Court and Franklin and Bash were prosecutors or criminal defense attorneys.

-AThe only famous fictional divorce lawyer that came to mind was Arnie Becker from “L.A.
-Law”.
-We guess it could be argued that Lionel Hutz from the Simpsons practiced family law but he also seemed to practice every other kind of law as well and wasn’t good at any of it.
+AThe only famous fictional divorce lawyer that came to mind was Arnie Becker from L.A.
+Law.
+We guess it could be argued that Lionel Hutz from The Simpsons practiced family law.
+But he also practiced every other kind of law as well and wasn’t good at any of it.